shelleywong/CSCI211-Course-Materials/Labs/lab13.md

 Celestinos_Pizza is at 39.729807,-121.842767
 ```

-* You must use a STL map to store the title/location pairs.
+* You must use a C++ STL map to store the title/location pairs.
-* You can read the [C++ STL map documentation](https://www.cplusplus.com/reference/map/map/) for more information.
-You can also look at this [Standard Template Library example](http://www.ecst.csuchico.edu/~trhenry/classes/211.s17/example_src/stl/)
+* You can read the [STL map documentation](https://www.cplusplus.com/reference/map/map/) for more information.
+Explore the map member functions to find examples of how to use the STL map.
 * You do not have to call delete on the Location objects.<br>

 HINT: The map's `find` function returns an iterator.<br>